ansys/ansys-templates/doc/source/user_guide/templating.rst

-How to Add a New Template
+How to add a new template
 =========================

 You can easily add new templates.
 However, before doing so, it is important that you read the Contributing section.

-Understanding the Templates Directory
+Understanding the templates directory
 -------------------------------------

 In ``ansys-templates``, all templates are placed in ``src/ansys/templates/``.